 When the snow clears, and the time for spring cleaning rolls around again, the task may seem insurmountable.
-It often looks like it could take several days to get your home back in order after a long winter.
-But breaking the job down into smaller, more easily completed sections, can make a big difference.
-We’ve checked in on the experts for tips on how to get it done faster and came away with amazing results!
+After a long winter, it often looks like it could take several days to get your home back in order.
+While establishing a home cleaning routine can sound rather overwhelming for homeowners entering the new season, there are plenty of ways to break the job down into smaller, more manageable tasks.
+So, we’ve gathered some of the best tips on how to get it done faster and more efficiently to come away with amazing results!
 Here’s how to spring clean your entire house in just eight hours.

 Walk through each room and make a quick list of the necessary cleaning tasks, jotting down how many minutes each one should take.
 Then, once you begin cleaning, stick to each time limit as strictly as possible.

-As you pass rooms with laundry waiting (bedspreads to wash before storage; curtains that haven’t been cleaned in a long time), go ahead and toss a load in between other tasks.
+As you pass rooms with laundry waiting like bedspreads that need to be washed or curtains that haven’t been cleaned in a long time, go ahead and toss a load into the washing machine between other tasks.
 Once dry, fold them into loose but wrinkle-free piles for the time being.
 They can wait for you to take care of them when you’re done with the rest of the cleaning.

 While making your lists, you can simultaneously use your time in each room to get organized.
 Bring a large trash bag and a laundry basket with you.
 Toss anything that doesn’t belong in the room into the basket, i.e., misplaced toys, shoes, etc., and any trash into the bag.
 Continue until you’ve completed all rooms, sorting what’s in the basket into the appropriate rooms along the way.
 You should end up with very few, if any, items in the basket, which can be put away at the end.
 The trash bag can be thrown out if full, or continue to use until it is.